lmiller1990/typing-the-test-suite/README.md

 ### 2.0 Project: String Calculator

 Put the skills learned in section one into practice by completing the String Calculator Kata.
+[Source code here](https://github.com/lmiller1990/typing-the-test-suite/tree/master/sections-1-2-3-4-intro-calc-matchers-nodejs/).

 -    2.1 The First Test
 -    2.2 Handling Whitespace